15 Marketing & Communications Trends for New Year’s

 Marketing and Communications Industry Trends

 1. Digital, make way for mobile

 Nearly every hiring company today cannot just get by with solid digital experience to achieve its marketing goals.
 Increasingly, it is just as important, if not more so, to have quality mobile experience.
 After all, phones and laptops are how consumers are increasingly interacting with brands.
 Employees with skills in both areas will continue to be hot commodities.

-There’s no denying that “digital” and “mobile” are here to stay—but in 2015, you’ll also see a renewed emphasis on integrated marketing, one that creatively integrates digital and mobile strategies with more traditional efforts to create multifaceted, powerhouse marketing results.
+There’s no denying that “digital” and “mobile” are here to stay—but now, you’ll also see a renewed emphasis on integrated marketing, one that creatively integrates digital and mobile strategies with more traditional efforts to create multifaceted, powerhouse marketing results

-Data analytics, automation and lead generation skills are measurably in hot demand.
+3. Data analytics, automation and lead generation skills are measurably in hot demand

 Of course, going digital and mobile is only half the battle.
 How do you measure, interpret and evaluate campaigns, reader engagement and results?
 In 2015, savvy companies will continue to invest in measurement and data analytics roles, as well as special skills in lead generation and marketing automation.

 Today’s digital world makes everyone a writer.
 That can be good or, in many instances, that can be very bad for your company.
 In 2015, quality content is more important than ever.
 More venues for marketing, and an increasing desire to segment and personalize, require copywriting and content creation versatility like never before.

 5. You’re so special(ized).
 Or are you?

 In the marketing and communications field over the past few years, there’s been lively debate over whether it’s best to be a “generalist” (broad experience spanning multiple areas) or a “specialist” (deep skills in a particular area).
 In 2015, you’ll find more companies striking a balance by hiring a combination of generalists and specialists for maximum results.